 Tip 5: Don’t Be Afraid to Take on Some Debt

 Although it’s certainly preferable (and less stressful) to run your business debt-free, we’d encourage you to keep an open mind, especially when you’re trying to decide how to increase cash flow.
-In short, debt is fine as long as you can afford it, meaning you should be able to service both the debt and the interest comfortably.
+In short, debt financing is fine as long as you can afford it, meaning you should be able to service both the debt and the interest comfortably.
 Avoid debt, however, if you will only be able to pay the interest.

 This is one of those times when your cash flow forecast (see Tip 1) will come in handy.
 Use it to model the impact of taking out a loan on your current and future cash flows.
 This will help you to see how long you’ll be paying off debt and how the influx of funds will affect your ability to drive revenue.
 This insight will help you make such decisions with confidence.

 Whether your debt comes in the form of credit cards, a line of credit from a financial institution, or even long-term loans from friends and family, the important thing is to be clear on the terms.
 Secured loans (those based on the assets of the business or a personal guarantee) are much less expensive (3%-4% interest rates) than unsecured loans.
 Unsecured loans can range anywhere from 6% to 8% for bank loans to 25%-35% for non-traditional lenders.
 And beware of lenders that build oppressive performance terms and conditions into their agreements that can put your business at risk.

 If you are at all unclear about the best arrangement for you, consider consulting a professional.